jorimann/soar-task/Practice Task Report.md

 ## Exploration testing of [Juice-chop web store](https://juice-shop.herokuapp.com/#/)

+**Note**:

-**Note**: Testing was performed on local server.
+1. Testing was performed on local server.
 Browser: Chrome 131\.
 OS: MacOS 15.2
+2. Because of timepressusre there are only Bug Summaries provided.

 ### Exploratory Test Charters: